Multiple unit: United Kingdom

 In the UK, both electric and diesel multiple units are commonplace on suburban and intercity lines, having been introduced from the early 1900s.

 Early electric multiple units include the Southern Railway 3Subs, London and North Western 'Oerlikons' and London Underground 1903 Stock.
-More extensive adoption of multiple units, especially diesel multiple units (DMUs), came about in the 1950s, as British Rail sought to replace steam-hauled services.
+More extensive adoption of multiple units, especially diesel multiple units (DMUs), began in the 1950s, as British Rail sought to replace steam-hauled services.
 This would result in several classes of first generation DMUs being built, all similar in design.
-The vast majority of this design were withdrawn in the 1980s and 1990s, although the Class 121 was used in service with Chiltern Railways from 2003 to 2017.
+The vast majority of this design was withdrawn in the 1980s and 1990s, although the Class 121 was used in service with Chiltern Railways from 2003 to 2017.